Chrisw00d1/battleships/README.md

 ### Getting the player to place their ships

 I split the game into two sections of planning mode and battle mode.
 This way I could split the code into two sections as well so if I got any errors in one part of the game I could already limit it to a section of my code to look at.
 I found this to be one of the harder parts to code as bugs continued to show depending on what the user did.
 First, I implemented it so that the ship would always point down on the grid depending on where the user click.
-Before it gets displayed on the ship it is put into a function where the indexes to put the ship into are calculated and put into an array.
+Before it gets displayed on the ship it is put into a function where the indexes of where the ship will be are calculated and put into an array.
 Each index is checked to see if there is a ship already in the index or if it goes off the grid.
 Each time the user clicks a new div the previous display of the ship is removed.
 Incase the user clicks an error the function return the previous location instead of having a blank screen again.
 Once the ship has been confirmed in the chosen position, the next ship is displayed and the process repeats until the last ship.
 When a ship has been placed into a div then a class called ‘ship’ gets added to it.

 ![placeship](/images/readmeImages/screenshot2.png)